aztecyt2022/Bo2-mod-menu/README.md

 Menu stability improvements
 Checked and working on xbguard and cipher

 MENU BASE ATTACHED TO .TXT DOC IN DOWNLOAD!

-ISSUES RELATED TO CONSOLES.
-Menu can crash on rgh using gsc studio.

 Tesseract tested and working fine
-(Menu has no crashing when loading via modded bo2)

 -------------------------------------------------------------
 XBOX RGH/BADUPDATE/BADAVATAR
 Rgh - Working as it should.